 The Southwest Companion Pass – Buy One Flight & Get One Free

-Every year, around this time, I like to remind my readers that NOW is the time to start working to get your Southwest Companion Pass.
+Every year, around mid-October, I like to remind my readers that NOW is the time to start working to get your Southwest Companion Pass.
 This pass is THE Top/Very Best way I save my family money on travel each year.
-It is usually around October, that Southwest Airlines partners with Chase to offer credit cards with large point bonuses that help you achieve that Companion Pass status.
-My husband and I have had this Companion Pass for the last seven years.
+It is usually around mid-October, that Southwest Airlines partners with Chase to offer credit cards with large point bonuses that help you achieve that Companion Pass status.
+My husband and I have had this Companion Pass for the last eight years.
 We have saved thousands of dollars on airfare and traveled to places like Jamaica, Puerto Rico, Belize, Turks & Caicos, Costa Rica, and California ALL FOR FREE!